-In this week’s blog, we take a look at how to monitor the efficiency of your Lightblades mirrors, and demonstrate the importance of doing so.
+In this week’s blog, we take a look at how to monitor the efficiency of your Lightblades mirrors, and demonstrate the importance of cleaning flatbed laser machine mirror.

 We have mentioned in the past about the effect of dirt on the optics and the detriment to performance – but what does that actually look like and how much does it really affect the cutting or engraving output?

-There is a big benefit to cleaning the mirrors – beyond the obvious, as it will actually help you to save money.
+There is a big benefit to cleaning laser mirrors – beyond the obvious, as it will actually help you to save money.

 We have seen customers convinced that their tube is exhausted and needs to be replaced.
 Symptoms are typically increased power and reduced speed to cut the materials.